timtroendle/emission-peaks-and-crises/README.md

 ## Repo structure

-* `report`: contains all files necessary to build the report; plots and result files are not in here but generated automatically
 * `src`: contains the Python source code
 * `envs`: contains execution environments
 * `tests`: contains the test code